Tampere: Media

 Tampere is a strong media city.
 The television center in Tohloppi and Ristimäki districts has had a nationwide Yle TV2 television channel since the 1970s, and Finnish radio, for example, began in Tampere when Arvi Hauvonen founded the first broadcasting station in 1923.
 Yle TV2 has its roots in Tamvisio, which was transferred to Yleisradio (YLE, Finnish National Broadcasting Company) in 1964.
 Kakkoskanava ("Channel 2") has been a major influence in Tampere, and several well-known television programs and series have been shot in the city, such as TV comedies Tankki täyteen, Reinikainen and Kummeli.
 There's also a play park in central Tampere named after the channel's most famous children's programme, Pikku Kakkonen.

 Today, Yle operates as a tenant in its old premises, which in 2013 was transformed into a hub for visual media production companies and training institutes called Mediapolis.

 The Ruutu+ streaming service's popular crime drama television series Lakeside Murders (Koskinen), based on the Koskinen book series by Seppo Jokinen, is also produced and filmed in Tampere.

 The Tampere Film Festival, an annual international short film event, is held every March.
 Tampere has also served as a filming location for international film productions, most notably the 1993 British comedy film The Big Freeze and the 2022 American sci-fi film Dual.

 In 2014, Aamulehti, which was published in Tampere and was founded in 1881, was the third largest newspaper in Finland in terms of circulation, after Helsingin Sanomat and Ilta-Sanomat.
 The circulation of the magazine was 98 408 (2016).
 In addition, a free city newspaper Tamperelainen (literally translated "Tamperean", meaning person who live in Tampere) will be published in the city.
 In November 2016, the Tamperelainen was awarded the second best city newspaper in Finland.

 The city is also known as the home of the popular Hydraulic Press Channel on YouTube, which originates from a machine shop owned by Lauri Vuohensilta.

 Independent video game developer Colossal Order, known for the hit city-building game Cities: Skylines, is based in Tampere.
 Cities: Skylines II also features the city's geography as an in-game map for those who pre-ordered the game.
+Iceflake Studios, the studio working on Cities: Skylines II since 2026, is also headquartered in Tampere.